 From these examples of locations in Scotland where you might travel, enjoy, and sit outside in peace without being pestered by small biting flies, you can see a pattern emerging.

-In short, name me a Highland rural location by forest or loch or wet moor or peat-land on a still night in summer – and I’ll recommend the Smidge That Midge Insect Repellent 75 ml .
+In short, name me a Highland rural location by forest or loch, wet moor or peat-land on a still night in summer – and I’ll recommend the Smidge that Midge or even the Avon Skin So-Soft.
 You’re going to need it.